 Welcome to my space, the hyperthings garden.
 I'm glad you're here.
 Please do poke about.

-Most of my work focuses on a notion that I have termed toyfulness: the capacity of an object, situation, or context to invite or provoke explorative and inventive play.
+Most of the work I include here aims at a notion I call toyfulness.
+I imagine toyfulness to be the capacity of an object, situation, or context to invite or provoke exploratory and inventive play.
 Not surprisingly, the concept is named after toys: objects that have no purpose until your play supplies one.

-To paraphrase Bernard Suits's The Grasshopper, "those who must play, cannot play."
+To quote James Carse "those who must play, cannot play."
 With those words in mind, I think of toyfulness as a junction between the radically voluntary activity of play and the material, cultural, and psychological conditions that give rise to it.
+This junction manifests in objects, both those that can be touched with your hands and those that can be touched only by thought.

-In my efforts to map the contours of toyfulness, I engage in toyful pursuits and I craft digital toys and toyful games.
+In my efforts to map the contours of toyfulness, I engage in toyful pursuits and I craft digital toys and toyful games and tools.

 Specifically, the notion of thing I refer to here is something like the things explored in Ian Bogost's Alien Phenomenology, or in Jane Bennet 's Vibrant Matter.
 Things are the deep and mysterious objects thumping in and all around us, from pimples to planets to mounds of garbage.
 Things have an agency of sorts all their own.